blingusblongus/service-now-custom-component-setup/README.md

 Since the stylesheet only loads when the page is first fetched, conditional rendering in React-based frameworks must be done after-the fact, by applying classes or directly applying styles to elements on render.
 Because of this, the most direct way to programmatically apply styles is to inject them as object notation into the style attribute of the component or elements that you're looking to style.

+Using a library like JSS would probably streamline this process.

 ## Troubleshooting